AanshOjha/AanshOjha/README.md

 # Hello, I'm Aansh Ojha! 👋
-I'm a first-year B.Tech student passionate about technology, programming, and web development.
+A B.Tech student with hands-on experience in software development, cloud technologies and a passion for continuous learning.
 Welcome to my GitHub profile!

 ## 🔧 Skills & Tools:
 Languages: \